sishirbhattarai/User-directory/README.md

 ## User Story

-As a user, I want to pull a list of 50 of your 'employees' and have the ability to sort them by first or last name and the ability to search.
+As a user, I want to pull a list of 50 of my 'employees' and have the ability to sort them by first or last name and the ability to search.

 ## Live deployed Heroku site: